Partner Sites

 The M7 business schools are highly competitive and require top GMAT scores.
-MBA graduates from these schools also see their salaries spike and can expect to be sitting on an easy six figures come graduation.
+MBA graduates from these schools also tend to see their salaries spike significantly and can expect to be sitting on an easy six figures come graduation.

-The M7 business schools are: Harvard Business School, Stanford Graduate School of Business, the University of Pennsylvania’s Wharton School, Columbia Business School, Northwestern University’s Kellogg School of Management, Chicago Booth, and MIT Sloan.
+The M7 business schools are: Harvard Business School, Stanford Graduate School of Business, the Wharton School of the University of Pennsylvania, Columbia Business School, Northwestern University’s Kellogg School of Management, the University of Chicago Booth School of Business, and MIT Sloan School of Management.

 If you’re considering an M7 MBA, find out more about the M7 business schools and how their full-time MBA programs compare below.